 The overall mission of the Athena Institute Pre-Med Hospice Volunteer Program has been; to instill in pre-med students a sense of humanity and understanding towards the geriatric patient and 'end-of-life' care through hospice service... and to provide patients an opportunity to educate these young students in how to listen to their needs.

-*Read the 2016 Program Graduates' REFLECTION ESSAYS* (click here)
+*Read the 2016 and later Program Graduates' REFLECTION ESSAYS* (click here)

 *Read the 2015 and earlier years Program Graduates' REFLECTION ESSAYS* (click here)